 Believe it or not, there’s more to energy switching than simply cutting the cost of your gas and electricity bills.

-Although getting the best-priced tariff is often the main motivation for switching, a new study from Which? has highlighted the importance of choosing a supplier that not only offers value for money, but also good customer service, along with clear and accurate billing.
+Although getting the best-priced tariff is often the main motivation for switching energy supplier, the latest Which? research on the best and worst energy suppliers once again highlights the importance of choosing a supplier that not only offers value for money, but also good customer service, along with clear and accurate billing.

 So, how does your energy supplier measure up?

-The Which? study took in the opinions of around 9,000 UK gas and electricity consumers, and included results for 31 energy companies in England, Scotland and Wales, along with seven from Northern Ireland.
+The Which? study took in the opinions of around 8,000 UK gas and electricity consumers, and included ratings for 30 energy companies in England, Scotland and Wales, along with seven from Northern Ireland.

 It asked consumers to rate their energy suppliers’ based on the following:

-If you’re a loyal customer of the Big Six energy companies, the results may come as a surprise, and even make you consider your options next time it comes to making the switch.
+If you’re a loyal customer of the Big Six energy companies, the results may come as a surprise, and even make you consider switching to a smaller supplier when your current deal is coming to an end.

 Price is the most important factor when choosing an energy supplier to switch to, so it’s no surprise the top performing energy companies rated highly for value for money.
 And, as consumers get savvier about savings and energy efficiency, so the top-rated providers also score highly for accuracy and clarity of bills.

-Utility Warehouse has been rated as the UK’s top energy supplier, with five-star ratings for accuracy and clarity of bills, customer service (phone), and value for money, a four-star rating for online customer service, and an overall customer score of 79%.
+Octopus Energy has been rated as the UK’s top energy supplier, with an 80% customer score and five-star ratings right across the board, including accuracy and clarity of bills, online and telephone customer service, complaints handling, value for money, and helping customers understand and reduce energy usage.

-This was closely followed by Flow Energy in second place with 77%, Octopus Energy and PFP Energy in joint third place with 76%, while Utilita ranked fifth with a customer score of 75%.
+This was closely followed by Robin Hood Energy and So Energy in joint second place with 78%, and Ebico and Tonik Energy in joint third place with 76%.
+Ovo Energy ranked fifth with a customer score of 74%.

 Here’s how the top 10 energy suppliers measured up: